breakthecode2/neo/README.md

 ## Introduction

 The RunHacx.exe plugin is an advanced free and universal game trainer for the Break The Code 2 operating system.
 It is a tool for beginner Codebreakers who want the ability to use cheatcodes in the game.
 Since this is a research project it comes at a cost of no GUI and limited usability.

+The **dynamic memory support** sets ugtrain apart.
+An integrated preloader, a memory discovery, and a memory hacking library are included for this.
+These also come with **automatic adaptation** for dynamic memory so that you can use them right away on your system after executing it.

-_Neo who?
-You are the Hackerman now..._
+"_Neo who?
+You are the Hackerman now..._"

-Note: This will not work on a local version of the OS, it needs a secure ssl tunnel to https://breakthecode.tech
+Note: This will not work on a local version of the OS, it needs a secure ssl tunnel to the https://breakthecode.tech server.

 ## Getting Started